kozistr/kozistr.github.io/_posts/about.md

   - End to End Speaker Diarization
   - Speaker Verifications
 - Computer Vision Domains
-  - especially medical domain
+  - especially the medical domain

-Previously, I'm also interested in **offensive security**, kind of _Reverse Engineering_, _Linux Kernel Exploitation_.
+Previously, I was also interested in **offensive security**, kind of _Reverse Engineering_, _Linux Kernel Exploitation_.

 ---